Chethas01/SAMSUNG-RISC-V-INTERNSHIP/README.md

 ![C Code compiled on gcc Compiler](https://github.com/Chethas01/localrepo/blob/main/Task%201/images/output%20sum1to15.png)

 ### RISCV based LAB
 We have to do the same compilation of our code but this time using RISCV gcc compiler.
-Follow the given steps:
+Follow the given commands:
 1. Open the terminal and run the given command:
 ```
 	cat sum1ton.c